We would like to reassure you that we are closely monitoring the situation and working with the government and NHS.

 Children and young people who require specialist support will have an allocated social worker who will coordinate a multi-agency support plan.

-Specialist support may be needed where your disabled child or young person:
+Specialist support may be needed where your disabled child:

 - has very complex needs which mean they require intensive support and supervision to stay safe, they require prolonged frequent night time attention and can’t be cared for easily at home without the support of additional services